• Skip to primary navigation

 🎯 Why This Recipe Works

-• By not draining the beans, more of a sauce is created from the liquid plus the liquid from the tomatoes.
-Even though the liquid is partially absorbed when stored in the refrigerator, the beans stay very moist.
+• Many Mexican recipes with black beans recommend draining and rinsing them.
+But in this recipe, not draining the beans means a sauce is created from the canned black beans' liquid combined with the liquid from the tomatoes.
+Even though the liquid is partially absorbed when stored in the refrigerator, the beans stay moist and flavorful.

-• Sautéing the herbs and spices with the red onions and chiles before adding ingredients containing liquid makes the flavors pop.
+• Sautéing the herbs and spices with the red onions and chiles makes the flavors pop.

 ⏰ Tips to Simplify and Save Time

-• Purchase chopped Hatch chiles from The Hatch Store or use canned.
+• Purchase chopped Hatch chiles from The Hatch Store or canned chiles.

-• Make the entire dish ahead of time, and serve warm or at room temperature.
+• Make the entire dish beforehand, and serve warm or at room temperature.

 👩🍳 Preparation Tips

-• You can either roast the red bell pepper or sauté it with the red onion.
-If you roast it, which I recommend, roast it under the broiler while you make the rest of the beans dish.
-Peel and add it at the end.
+• Roast the red bell pepper while you make the rest of the dish.
+Peel and seed it before adding it at the end of the preparation.

-• If you use black beans cooked from dried, you can make them ahead of time and keep in the refrigerator in an airtight container.
-The quickest way to cook them up is in the Instant Pot, or other electric pressure cooker.
+• If you use black beans cooked from dried, make them ahead of time, save the cooking liquid, and store everything in the refrigerator in an airtight container.
+The quickest way to cook them is in the Instant Pot or other electric pressure cooker.

 💡Ideas for Possible Variations